Rail disruption - 30 September & 1, 4, 6 October 2023

 Saudi Arabia

-The Middle East has quite similar celebrations when it comes to Eid el-Fitr, so Saudi Arabia tends to mark the occasion similarly to its neighbouring nations.
+The Middle East has quite similar celebrations when it comes to Eid al-Fitr, so Saudi Arabia tends to mark the occasion similarly to its neighbouring nations.
 The day usually starts with Eid prayers, followed by big gatherings filled with delicious feasts.

 One of the most traditional dishes enjoyed at Eid by Saudis is mugalgal which is chopped lamb meat with fresh tomatoes, onions and green peppers fried with spices.
 An array of desserts are also enjoyed such as honey and dates cookies; another reason why Eid is referred to as the ‘Sugar Feast, or as Saudis like to call it, ‘Sweet Eid.’